true

 Arithmetic | + , - , * , / |

-- Config data — set at configuration time
+- Config data: static data set at configuration time

-- Trackers — on-chain values managed by your policy
+- Trackers: on-chain values managed by the policy

 Effects